Kinds of types in Scala, part 3: embedding some more info in a type

 game2.getCards.head)

-Could we make sure that we can only use objects from right Game and do it in compile time (assertions throwing at runtime might be a little too late for our needs)?
+Could we make sure that we can only use objects from the right Game and do it at compile time (assertions throwing at runtime might be a little too late for our needs)?

-Path-dependent types are way of stating that type of one object, depends on another object.
-It is a limited version of more generic idea of dependent types.
-Actually, Dotty origins its name from Dependent Object Types calculus that Odersky designed to make future versions of Scala sound.
+Path-dependent types are a way of stating that the type of one object depends on another object.
+It is a limited version of the more generic idea of dependent types.
+Actually, Dotty derives its name from Dependent Object Types calculus that Odersky designed to make future versions of Scala sound.

 class Game {